Our Services

 What Is a Migraine?
 Migraine is more than a headache.
 Typical features include:

-If you’re unsure whether you’re experiencing a migraine, you can do a free, online symptom check for guidance.
+If you're unsure whether you're experiencing a migraine or a different type of headache, try Ubie's free AI symptom checker to explore possible causes and get personalized guidance.
 Always speak to a doctor about any serious or worsening symptoms.

 Acute Treatments: Fast Relief When a migraine hits, early intervention often works best.
 Evidence shows: